The Sandersons Fail Manhattan, 9781250384782

 Scott Johnston

-SCOTT JOHNSTON grew up in Manhattan and graduated from Yale, where he later taught as an adjunct.
+SCOTT JOHNSTON, previously the author of the best-seller Campusland (currently in development for television), grew up in Manhattan and graduated from Yale, where he later taught as an adjunct.
 He worked on Wall Street, including a stint in Hong Kong, and ran a quantitative hedge fund.
-More recently, Johnston shifted gears to cofound and subsequently sell two tech start-ups.
-He lives in Charlottesville, Virginia, and blogs frequently about educational issues at The Naked Dollar.
+More recently, Johnston shifted gears and co-founded and subsequently sold two tech startups.
+He lives in Charlottesville, Virginia and blogs frequently about educational issues.

 Returns